DYNAMIQ IN THE NEWS: PREPARING FOR THE UNPREDICTABLE

 The completed BIA will then form the foundation of your business continuity plan (BCP).
 The BCP can then be developed by taking the work around strategies from the BIA and developing detailed plans for implementation.

 Once the BCP has been drafted, it’s time to implement the plan through training and testing.
 If your crisis management team is responsible for implementing the plan, this training and testing can be integrated into the same training and testing performed for the crisis management program.

 The benefits of having a well-rehearsed business continuity plan become particularly obvious when disruption events occur.

 During the Brisbane floods of 2010-11, the floods were expected days in advance, yet few organisations anticipated the broad sweeping consequences.
 As switchboards and ground floor backup power supplies flooded, data room air-conditioning failed allowing data rooms to overheat resulting in whole-of-business IT system failures.

 Workforces assigned to work from home were rendered ineffective as they could no longer access information and communicate.
 As the damage to infrastructure became clear, the race began to secure scarce resources and the specialists required to repair damage.
 Those businesses affected suffered prolonged recovery periods and significant financial loses.

 With some basic business continuity planning, many of the affected businesses may have identified their vulnerabilities to flooding and taken measures to protect themselves.
 In both the short and long term, business continuity planning is a great investment for businesses of all sizes.

-Peter Emmett will be hosting an online event on 12 September where he will go into detail about the do’s and don’ts of business continuity planning.Back to all news
+Kel Donovan recently hosted a webinar where he went into detail about the do’s and don’ts of business continuity planning.Back to all news